 Hi.
 I’m David Soble, and I am a real estate and finance attorney here in Michigan.

-A land contract is a purchase arrangement where are the seller of a home “seller financing.”
+A land contract is a purchase arrangement where the seller of a home provides the financing for the mortgage, called “seller financing.”
 They act as your lender.
-Usually, they have built up a lot of equity in the property and they are looking for a specific rate of return on the financing.
-The parties agree purchase terms such as how long the buyer will have to pay off the purchase price based on a monthly payment and a rate.
+Usually they have built up a lot of equity in the property and they are looking for a specific rate of return on the financing.
+The parties agree to purchase terms such as how long the buyer will have to pay off the purchase price based on a monthly payment and a rate.
 The land contract is similar to a mortgage in that it will contain terms that regulate the obligations of each party.
-Ie. Who pays property taxes.
-Who is responsible for maintenance etc.
+Ie. Who pays property taxes?
+Who is responsible for maintenance, etc?

-Courts however will treat a land contract owner and tenant with a rent-to-own agreement similarly, even though a tenant in a rent-to-own agreement has fewer rights than the buyer on a land contract.
-If the tenant is meeting their obligations in the lease and is keeping track of their payments, then courts will accord them greater rights in property than treating them merely as a tenant who is only leasing.
+Courts, however, will treat a land contract owner and tenant with a rent-to-own agreement in a similar manner, even though a tenant in a rent-to-own agreement has fewer rights than the buyer on a land contract.
+If the tenant is meeting their obligations in the lease and is keeping track of their payments, then courts will accord them greater rights in the property than treating them merely as a tenant who is only leasing.

-Under a lease with the option to purchase access to the bank, financing is more difficult because unless otherwise agreed to between landlord and tenant, lenders do not give credit for 100% rental payment towards a purchase price and landlords rarely want the monthly rental payments applied towards rent — not towards building up any equity.
-What that means is if you’re paying $1,000 a month in the rental payment you’re rarely building up any equity whereas in a land contract situation 100% of your payment will be applied towards the purchase price.
+Under a lease with the option to purchase access to the bank, financing is more difficult because unless otherwise agreed between landlord and tenant, lenders do not give credit for 100% rental payment towards a purchase price and landlords rarely want the monthly rental payments applied towards rent — not towards building up any equity.
+What that means is if you’re paying $1,000 a month in the rental payment, you’re rarely building up any equity, whereas in a land contract situation, 100% of your payment will be applied towards the purchase price.

 Also if you like this video please like and share it with your friends or leave a review on what you like about it.
 Also, write in the comments what other topics you’d like for us to discuss.
 Thanks again for watching.